-Rural employed Iowans more often abstain from The results presented in this report include an investidrinking alcohol, and if they drank, consumed fewer gation of trend data collected by the Iowa Employer drinks per month.
-However, modeling found that rural Benefits Study[©] since 2004.
-Table 18 shows the living per se was not a factor associated with alcohol number of Iowa organizations who took part in each consumption, whereas having an income of \$75,000 annual study since 2004.
-Note: Dollar figures shown or more and male gender were associated with greater in this report are not adjusted for inflation, they are alcohol consumption.
-Having an income of less than the dollars reported for each year of the study.
-All \$35,000, never smoking, increasing age and BMI were differences shown between rural and urban employees all associated with less alcohol consumption. are valid for the year collected.
+Rural employed Iowans more often abstain from drinking alcohol, and if they drank, consumed fewer drinks per month.
+However, modeling found that rural living per se was not a factor associated with alcohol consumption, whereas having an income of \$75,000 or more and male gender were associated with greater alcohol consumption.
+Having an income of less than \$35,000, never smoking, increasing age and BMI were all associated with less alcohol consumption.